 • The council is authorized to pay council members an honorarium under subsection 131(2) of the act.
-Maximum amounts are prescribed by the minister under the Council Compensation regulation 252/2006 and outlined in Appendix F2-C Council Honorarium Maximums.
+Maximum amounts are prescribed by the minister under the Council Compensation regulation (see Appendix F2-C Council Honorarium Maximums).
 The prescribed amounts can not be exceeded, nor paid in advance and the official Stats Canada census count for the community must be used to determine population.